ZeusWPI/zeus.ugent.be/README.md

 ## Uploading media files

-Before using mediafiles on the site, upload them via https://zeus.ugent.be/zeuswpi/.
+Before using mediafiles on the site, upload them via https://zeus.ugent.be/zeuswpi/, our own custom [uploading service](https://github.com/ZeusWPI/ZeusWPI).
 You'll receive the server-filename which is available at the aforementioned url.

 ## Submitting a Pull Request